 When you think about the costs of using your credit cards, you may decide that you're better off canceling most of them.
 If so, you'll have to decide which cards to keep.
 If you don't carry a monthly balance, keep a card with no annual fee, but make sure it has a grace period.
-If you carry a balance each month, consider getting rid of cards that have these features:
+If you carry a balance each month, get rid of the cards that come with the worst of the following features: